mckinsey/vizro/vizro-core/docs/pages/examples/your-examples.md

 # Examples from Vizro users

 This page lists videos, blog posts, and examples of Vizro usage in repositories on GitHub.
-We've curated the list so it is a snapshot of projects and content that Vizro users have created.
+We've curated the list so it is a snapshot of the best projects and content that Vizro users have created.

 If you have something you'd like us to include on the list, or spot something that we should include, let us know: